 - Inheritance matters

-How to Find Help
+How to Get Help

-- CPA/accountant with international experience
+- An accountant (CPA) with international experience

-- Tax attorneys for complex matters
+- A tax lawyer for complex matters

 Conclusion

-For most diaspora sending money to Kenya:
+For most diaspora members sending money to Kenya:

-Focus on finding the best transfer rates rather than worrying about taxes.
+Overall, focus on finding the best transfer rates rather than worrying about taxes.

 Compare transfer options on our money transfer page.